Staff

 Kayla McLachlan

-Kayla is thrilled to complete her master’s of counselling internship at Jewish Family Services and feels very privileged to be in this role.
+Kayla is a Registered Provisional Psychologist.
 Since 2013 Kayla has worked and volunteered in several non-profits that focus on supporting people impacted by trauma and ending gender-based violence.

 Kayla believes that counselling is a collaborative process and that people are the experts in their own lives and experiences.
 Kayla aims to create a warm, safe, and gentle space to explore the challenges that have brought people into counselling.
-She has additional training in trauma-informed practices, mindfulness, somatic approaches, and narrative therapy.
+Her work is informed by social justice and anti-oppressive principles.
+Kayla has additional training in narrative therapy, trauma-informed practices, mindfulness, somatic approaches, and hypnotherapy.

 Kayla enjoys spending time in nature, playing cards, cross-stitching, and live theatre.